 The research examines the relationship between culture and communication style in the hospitality industry.
 It uses theory to compare the preferred communication style of people in the hospitality industry from the U.S. and Asian countries.
-The results suggest that there is a statistically significant difference between communication styles of the two samples.
-The final report is on AHLA’s Website.
+The results suggest there is a statistically significant difference between communication styles of the two samples.
+The final report is on AHLA’s website.

 Economic Significance of Meetings Study

 The study quantifies the 2016 economic contributions made by meetings, trade shows, conventions, congresses, incentive events and other meetings that take place throughout the United States.
 The study, conducted by Oxford Economics, was commissioned by the Events Industry Council and supported by the Meetings Mean Business Coalition and other industry partners, including the AHLEF.
 The Foundation supported the initial study in 2010 and an update in 2012.
-The final report is on AHLA’s Website.
+The final report is on AHLA’s website.

 ADA Title Rulemaking Support Activity Grant

 AHLEF has funded seven grants totaling $434,000 relating to the lodging industry's response to the U.S. Department of Justice's proposed changes to the American with Disabilities Act (ADA).
-Visit AHLA's website for more information on this issue.
+Visit AHLA's website for more information about this issue.